CensoredUsername/dynasm-rs/README.md

 Documentation can be found [here](https://CensoredUsername.github.com/dynasm-rs/language/index.html).

-## Support
+## Architecture support

 - Supports the x64/x86 instruction sets in long and protected mode with every AMD/Intel/VIA extension except for AVX-512.
 - Supports the aarch64 instruction set up to ARMv8.4 except for SVE instructions.
+The development of this assembler backend has been generously sponsored by the awesome folks at [Wasmer](https://github.com/wasmerio/wasmer)!

 ## Example